 A: Two of the beaches within the park are typical Maine gray granite hard pack sand.
 One of them is mostly rocks from fist sized to pebbles.
 At low tide, the two sand beaches provide a slow and shallow entry into the water which makes it perfect for tide pooling.
 The rocky beach offers a quicker entry into deeper water.

 Q: Why is there a fence preventing visitors from accessing the beach to the right of the pier?

 A: Greatly misunderstood and often damaged, the fence next to Battery Chapin is maintained by the Town of Kittery for one simple reason.
 A municipality cannot willfully allow or encourage people visiting one of its parks to trespass onto private property.
 The fence is set above high tide.
 In most cases, property ownership begins at the high tide mark.
-Any visitor passing through a broken fence from the park is trespassing.
+Any visitor passing over a fence or through a broken fence from the park is trespassing.

 Q: Can someone really own a beach at low tide?

 A: Only in Massachusetts and Maine is it possible to "own" to the low tide mark at the beach.
 While it is uncommon for individuals to push the issue, the right to own the land between high and low tide has become front page news in the past.
 Where did it all begin?
 There's an old set of laws from Colonial times that supports this concept.
 Known as the Colonial Ordinance of 1641-47, the law gives right of ownership between the high and low tide but also guarantees access to the general public for fishing, fowling (hunting birds) and navigation when the water is "in."
 For those wondering why Maine is included, don't forget Maine was part of Massachusetts until 1821 and its old laws were Massachusetts laws.
 Click here for a link to a copy of the Colonial Ordinance.